Yamaha XJ650 Maxim

-The Yamaha XJ650 Maxim is a mid-size motorcycle by the Yamaha Motor Company introduced in 1980 as the Maxim I and produced through 1983.
-Yamaha designed the high-performance XJ650 as a brand-new four-cylinder with shaft drive, and built it specifically as a special cruiser.
-The XJ Maxim was the successor of the XS Special introduced in 1978.
+The Yamaha XJ650 Maxim is a mid-size motorcycle by the Yamaha Motor Company, introduced in 1980 as the Maxim I and produced through 1983.
+The successor of the XS Special introduced in 1978, the XJ650 was an early entry in the mass market cruiser segment, and given a newly designed transverse DOHC inline-four engine and a swingarm-mounted shaft drive.